20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: 3-16 | Trip length: 5-7 days | Budget: $5,500-$7,500

-Orlando isn't just a vacation destination for kids.
-It's THE vacation destination.
-Walt Disney World's four parks, Universal Studios, and the brand-new Epic Universe park (opened 2025) give families enough rides, shows, and character meets to fill two full weeks without repeating anything.
-SeaWorld and LEGOLAND are both within an hour's drive.
+Orlando is THE family vacation destination.
+Walt Disney World's four parks, Universal Studios, and the new Epic Universe park (opened 2025) give families enough rides, shows, and character meets to fill two full weeks without repeating.
+SeaWorld and LEGOLAND are within an hour's drive.

 The downside is cost.
-A Disney World trip averages $7,422 for a family of four, and the Florida heat (especially June-August) can turn a magical day into a miserable one if you don't plan for midday breaks.
-But kids who've been to Orlando talk about it for years — and typically start lobbying for a return trip before the plane lands.
+A Disney World trip averages $7,422 for a family of four (as of 2026, source: MouseHacking), and Florida heat June–August can turn a magical day into a miserable one without midday breaks.
+Kids who go to Orlando talk about it for years and typically start lobbying for a return trip before the plane lands.

 Our Orlando family guide covers park-by-park strategies, crowd calendars, and how to cut $1,500 off the average trip cost.